 - Ironically, they provide neither an informed (it is mostly misinformed) consent to their readers and viewers, by feeding them lies and fallacious claims aimed to seed doubt and scramble their ability to hold a true informed consent when proposed a medical procedure that is potentially life-saving (the Phase III clinical trials of both vaccines showed reduced fatalities and severity of the disease compared to their respective saline-placebo controlled group).

-They surely CAN lie, CAN mislead, and CAN prop a strawman but they absolutely CANNOT do science anytime.
+They surely CAN lie, CAN mislead, and CAN prop a strawman but they CAN NOT do science anytime.

 The author has stated that he has no conflict of interest to disclose.